Okesh101/codealpha_tasks/CodeAlpha_Login_Registration_System/README.md

-# 🔐 Console Authentication System (C++)
+# 🔐 Login and Registration System (C++)

-A simple **console-based authentication system** built with **modern C++**, designed to demonstrate real-world concepts such as:

-- Secure user registration & login
-- SQLite database integration
-- Password hashing
-- Input validation
-- Error handling
-- Modular program structure

-This project is suitable for **learning**, **practice**, and **portfolio demonstration**, especially for developers exploring **systems programming and backend fundamentals in C++**.
+This project is a **console-based Login and Registration System** developed in **C++** as part of **CodeAlpha Task 2**.

+It demonstrates how user credentials can be securely registered, stored, and verified using basic backend programming principles.

 ---

+## 📌 Task Objective (CodeAlpha – Task 2)

+The goal of this task was to:

+- Create a **registration function** that accepts a username and password
+- **Validate inputs** and prevent duplicate usernames
+- **Store credentials securely** in a file or database
+- Implement a **login system** that verifies user identity
+- Display **clear success and error messages**

+✔ All the above requirements have been implemented in this project.

+---

-## 🚀 Features
+## 🚀 Features Implemented

-✔ User registration
+✔ User registration with username and password
+✔ Validation to prevent duplicate usernames
+✔ Strong password validation rules
-✔ Secure password hashing
+✔ Secure password storage using hashing
-✔ User login authentication
-✔ SQLite database persistence
+✔ SQLite database for persistent storage
-✔ Automatic database & table creation
-✔ Username uniqueness validation
-✔ Strong password enforcement
-✔ Robust input validation
+✔ User login with credential verification
-✔ Clear and descriptive error messages
+✔ Clear success and error feedback
-✔ Continuous user interaction flow
+✔ Continuous console interaction

 ---